 The Compensation Committee will review and make recommendations to the Board with respect to the compensation of directors.
 In general, compensation will consist of a combination of equity to align the interests of the directors with the long-term interests of the shareholders and cash to compensate the directors for their service.

-After five years of service on the Board, the non-management directors are expected to own Company common stock with a market value of at least five times the base annual director fee.
+After five years of service on the Board, the independent directors are expected to own Company common stock with a market value of at least five times the cash base annual director fee.
 Ownership may be held directly or indirectly, and may include shares held by a spouse or children.

-The Chief Executive Officer is expected to own Company common stock equal in value to six times his annual salary, and the other members of senior management are expected to own common stock equal to three times their annual salaries.
+The Chief Executive Officer is expected to own Company common stock equal in value to six times his or her annual salary, and the other members of senior management are expected to own common stock equal to three times their annual salaries.
 Individuals subject to this guideline are required to retain 50% of the after-tax number of shares of common stock received as the result of an option exercise, the vesting of restricted shares or the issuance of deferred shares until the requirement is satisfied (it being understood that this retention obligation can be satisfied through the retention of any Company shares held by the individual).
 Ownership may be held directly or indirectly, and may include shares held by a spouse or children.

 The Chief Executive Officer and the other members of senior management are required to retain 50% of the after-tax number of shares of common stock received as the result of a restriction lapse for a period of two years (it being understood that this retention obligation can be satisfied through the retention of any Company shares held by the individual).

 Directors, as well as executive officers and other insiders, may not engage in hedging transactions with respect to Company securities, and may not pledge Company securities as collateral for a loan or otherwise use Company securities to secure a debt (e.g. to secure a margin loan).